-The charges for books, tools, and supplies are approximate costs and are subject to applicable sales taxes.
+The charges for books and tools are approximate costs and are subject to applicable sales taxes.
 Because the school does not establish costs for these items, prices may change without notice.

-AMT Full-Time Program......\$2,354.00
+AMT Full-Time Program......\$2,069.00

 FAA Certification Fees